cointop-sh/cointop/README.md

   - A: Make sure that your terminal has the encoding set to UTF-8 and that your terminal font supports UTF-8.

     You can also try running cointop with the following environment variables:

     ```bash
     LANG=en_US.utf8 TERM=xterm-256color cointop
     ```

+    If you're on Windows WSL, please see the [wiki](https://github.com/miguelmota/cointop/wiki/Windows-Command-Prompt-and-WSL-Font-Support) for font support instructions.

 ## License